 Module 4: Data Privacy and Data Protection

-- The right to privacy is gaining prominence with increasing data flows and the concomitant need for the protection of personal information.
+- The right to privacy and data protection is a growing concern due to increasing data flows and the resulting need for the protection of personal information.

-- In the African context, there are multiple instruments, including the AU Convention on Cyber Security and Personal Data Protection (Malabo Convention), which govern data protection.
+- In the African context, there are multiple instruments which govern data protection, notably the AU Convention on Cyber Security and Personal Data Protection (Malabo Convention).

-- Importantly, states should ensure that their domestic legislation details principles for the lawful processing of personal information and that they keep step with data protection developments.
+- Importantly, states should ensure that their domestic legislation provides for the lawful processing of personal information and that they keep step with data protection developments.

-- Allied to data protection are the concepts of the ‘right to be forgotten’, encryption and government-led surveillance.
+- Allied with data protection are the concepts of the ‘right to be forgotten,’ encryption, and government-led surveillance.